Smart village: South Asia

-Sri Lanka Off-grid electrification schemes are still operating in Sri Lanka in spite 89% systematic grid expansion projects carried out by the Sri Lankan government to national grid.
-Most of the Village Hydro Schemes (VHS) in Sri Lanka are aided by RERED project funded by World Bank and Global Environment Facility (GEF) these initiatives have established 100-150 Village Hydro Schemes in the country with capacities ranging from 3-50 kW.
-However, off-grid generation is a diminishing component on the supply side.
-This is a result of the fast expanding national grid, which now serves more than 90% of all homes.
+Sri Lanka: Off-grid electrification schemes are common in Sri Lanka, despite systematic grid expansion projects carried out by the Sri Lankan government to add to the national grid.
+Most of the village hydropower schemes in Sri Lanka are aided by the RERED project and funded by the World Bank; these initiatives have established over 100 such schemes throughout the country, with electricity generation capacities ranging from 3-50 kW.
+However, off-grid electrification continues to diminish due to the rapid expansion of the national grid, which now serves more than 90% of all households in the country, and Sri Lanka's limited land area compared to other South Asian nations.